-So here are some Easter Bullet Journal ideas you might wanna include in your April setup.
+So here are some Easter Bullet Journal page ideas you might want to include in your April setup.

-But I remember how I got to spend an Easter in a french family when I did an exchange program at school and OMG how incredibly fun (and delicious) it was!
+But I remember how I got to spend an Easter with a french family when I did an exchange program at school, and OMG how incredibly fun (and delicious) it was!

 So even though where I live now, Easter is still not a big holiday, I find it fun to add this holiday to my life the best way I know – in my Bullet Journal.